perrystephenson/midas/Documentation/UnderstandingTextMining.md

 # Understanding Text Mining

 Text Mining is a huge field.
 Knowing where to start on a text-based data science project is impossible without an understanding of what techniques are available, and what sort of problems they can be used to solve.
-This document is an attempt to scope out the field, but with a specific focus on the tasks involved in this iLab project.
+This document is an attempt to understand the scope of available text mining techniques in 2016, but with a specific focus on the tasks involved in this iLab project.
 They key features of this project as they relate to the selection of text mining approaches are:

 * Approximately 6,000 records
 * No labels available
-* Several paragraphs of text
+* Several paragraphs of text in each record
-* Text is highly edited and reviewed, and likely to be fairly consistent
+* Text is highly edited and reviewed, and likely to be fairly consistent within the corpus.

-### Attribution
+### _Attribution_

-Most of the material in this document is adapted from notes that I took whilst studying the [Coursera Text Mining](https://www.coursera.org/learn/text-mining) course from the University of Illinois at Urbana-Champaign.
+_Most of the material in this document is adapted from notes that I took whilst studying the [Coursera Text Mining](https://www.coursera.org/learn/text-mining) course from the University of Illinois at Urbana-Champaign.
+I make no claim to copyright over any of this material._

-## Related Things

-Two things often mentioned in the same breath as text mining are **Natural Language Processing** and **text retrieval**.
-It is worth considering the relationship between these things and **text mining**, and how they might be useful in the context of the iLab project.

-### Natural Language Processing

-Natural Language Processing (NLP) and text mining are often used interchangeably, but they have subtly different objectives.
-Broadly, text mining (and text retrieval) are associated with large bodies of text, and utilise techniques which scale well to large datasets.
-NLP techniques on the other hand are associated with deeper analysis of the text, and involves a lot more human interaction.
-NLP techniques tend not to scale, where Text Mining techniques are all about scale.

-This document will look at NLP where it makes sense in the context of the broader text mining process.

-### Text Retrieval
+### Scope

-Text retrieval and text mining seem to be two different things.
-The [Coursera Text Mining course](https://www.coursera.org/learn/text-mining) (from the University of Illinois at Urbana-Champaign) indicated that "text retrieval" is used to search through a "big data" dataset and find a workable set of "relevant" data.
+The lecturer in the course mentioned above makes a careful point of explaining that text mining and text retrieval are related but different fields.
+The lecturer indicated that "text retrieval" is used to search through a "big data" dataset and find a workable set of "relevant" data.
 Text mining is then used to find useful knowledge from this corpus of relevant data.

 The course defined Text Mining as the process of turning text data into **high-quality information** or **actionable knowledge**.
 It should: